UI extensions - Command line tools

 To start development run the following commands in the newly created

 npm run login && npm run configure

-It starts a new session with our CLI.
-As the CLI tool uses our Content Management API, you need to have a CMA access token to use all the commands.
+It starts a new session with our CLI (Command Line Interface).
+As the Command line tool uses our Content Management API, you need to have a CMA access token to use all the commands.

 npm run start